sharkfinAI/sharkfinApp/README.md

 SharkFin runs on your machine, executes real workflows, writes files, orchestrates multi-agent work, and improves itself with Forge.
 It is built for people who want an AI agent that produces work, not just chat output.

 SharkFin ships with Playbooks that you can run now.
-Including Playbooks for LinkedIn job seaches, Tik Tok content creators, and Executive GMAIL Inbox daily summaries.
+Including Playbooks for LinkedIn job seekers, Tik Tok content creators, and Executive GMAIL inbox daily summaries/action plans.

 Our App supports both OpenAI and Anthropic models.